waymaiker/jangalma/README.md

 We often hear that "the world is a small village", which is more true than ever.
 Jangalma is here to bridging the gap between people and a world full of opportunity.

-This is the front-office of the application.
+This is the front-office, available as a mobile application on ANDROID and IOS

 ## Overview
 The platform is composed of a Front-Office (Mobile App) and a Back-Office (Web App)